wbunting/webmenu/README.md

 ## What is this?

-webmenu is a command line application that takes an html file of `li` tags and renders them in a simple webview.
-It is extremely light-weight and can replace the need to use a web browser for certain tasks.
+webmenu is a command line application that takes an html file of `li` tags and renders them in a simple webview where the user is then prompted to select one of the items.
+It is extremely light-weight, and can replace the need to use a web browser for certain tasks.
 The "hello world" of this application is something like the following:

 ```bash
 webmenu -s "<li output='hello'>Hello</li><li output='world'>World</li>"